 Despite any misgivings, I sensed an unspoken reverence that filled even the cracks in the old stone walls as I stood amidst the trinkets, treasures, and prayer requests scribbled on scraps of paper that had been left by weary travelers.
 Silence settled on everyone, including me, pilgrim or not.

-Standing in the dimly lit rooms.
-I couldn’t help wondering about the pilgrimages.
-What were these pilgrims seeking (if anything at all)?
+Standing in the dimly lit rooms, I couldn’t help wondering about the pilgrimages I’d heard about.
+What were pilgrims seeking (if anything at all)?
 Could it be found in these old crypts?

-I was still ruminating one morning as I approached the path to climb to the monastery and grotto of La Saint Baume.
+I was still ruminating on these questions as I approached the path to climb to the monastery and grotto of La Saint Baume.
 Bundled up against the chilly forest air, I considered the early prophets and druids that had once inhabited the mountainside.
 What was it about them that had drawn both peasants and kings to make this climb for so many hundreds of years?